Observation of chiral edge transport in a rapidly-rotating quantum gas

 Ultracold quantum gases in artificial magnetic fields~\cite{dalibard:2011,goldman:2014} provide an enticing arena for exploring edge transport.
 Gauge fields have been generated via spin-orbit coupling~\cite{Galitski:2013,goldman:2014,Chalopin2020}, phase imprinting in lattices~\cite{struck:2012,jotzu:2014,aidelsburger:2014,stuhl:2015, mancini:2015, Tai:2017}, and by rotation of the trapped gas~\cite{Schweikhard:2004a,Bretin:2004,Cooper:2008, Fletcher:2019,Mukherjee:2022}.
 The latter approach uses the analogy between the Lorentz force on a charged particle in a magnetic field, and the Coriolis force on a massive particle in a frame rotating at frequency $\Omega$, giving ${\omc=2\Omega}$ and ${\lb=\sqrt{\hbar/(m\omc)}}$ as the rotational analogues of the cyclotron frequency and the magnetic length.
 Furthermore, in contrast to fermionic electrons which fill all states below the Fermi energy, bosonic atoms in the mean-field quantum Hall regime~\cite{Ho:2001} all occupy a single wavefunction, whose dynamics offers a microscopic insight into the individual building blocks of quantum Hall systems.
 Chiral motion under a gauge field has been observed in lattices with synthetic dimensions formed by an internal state manifold~\cite{stuhl:2015, mancini:2015,Tai:2017,Chalopin2020,Bouhiron:2022}.
 However, exploring the role of interactions and wall structure is difficult in these systems.

-Here, we realize the distillation of individual chiral edge modes at the boundary of a quantum gas subject to an artificial magnetic field, as illustrated in Fig.~\ref{Fig1}.
-The emergence of these states is readily apparent.
+Here, we realize the distillation of chiral edge modes at the boundary of a quantum gas subject to an artificial magnetic field, as illustrated in Fig.~\ref{Fig1}.
+The emergence of these modes is readily apparent.
 For a wall potential $\Vwall(y)$ which confines atoms to the region $y<0$, it is convenient to work within the Landau gauge and label eigenstates by their wavevector $k$ along the boundary, yielding a Hamiltonian

 Cyclotron motion of the atoms is reflected in an effective harmonic oscillator along the $y$-direction of frequency $\omc$.
-For $k\ll 0$, states are located far from the wall and their energy dispersion is flat, forming discrete Landau levels spaced by $\hbar\omc$.
+For $k\ll 0$, states are located far from the wall and their dispersion relation is flat, forming discrete Landau levels spaced by $\hbar\omc$.
 However, for $k\gg 0$ the position and momentum of states decouple.
-Atoms remain fixed at $y\sim 0$ and acquire an energy $\sim\hbar^2 k^2/(2m)$, giving an approximately quadratic dispersion.
+Atoms remain fixed at $y\sim 0$ and acquire an energy $\sim\hbar^2 k^2/(2m)$, giving an approximately quadratic dispersion relation.
 Since this occurs only for $k>0$, the boundary hosts chiral free particles with a strictly positive group velocity $\hbar k/m$.
 This simple model underpins the chiral Fermi liquid of electrons at the boundaries of integer quantum Hall states~\cite{Halperin:1982}, whereas strongly-correlated fractional quantum Hall fluids instead support chiral Luttinger liquids~\cite{Wen:1995}.

 The basic idea of our experiment is shown in Fig.~\ref{Fig1}.
-We prepare a condensate of $8\times10^5$ atoms of $^{23}$Na in a time-orbiting-potential trap~\cite{Petrich:1995} with a rms radial frequency $\omega\;{=}\;2\pi\times88.6(1)~$Hz.
-In the reference frame rotating at $\Omega\;{=}\;\omega$, atoms experience a synthetic magnetic field with $\omc\;{=}\;2\omega$ but no scalar potential.
+We prepare a condensate of $8\times10^5$ atoms of $^{23}$Na in a time-orbiting-potential trap~\cite{Fletcher:2019,Petrich:1995} with a rms radial frequency $\omega\;{=}\;2\pi\times88.6(1)~$Hz.
+In the reference frame rotating at $\Omega\;{=}\;\omega$, atoms experience a synthetic magnetic field with $\omc\;{=}\;2\omega$.
 A sharp boundary is provided by an azimuthally-symmetric optical wall of radius $R= 90~\mu$m, formed by projecting a circular mask onto the atoms.
-Since $R\gg \lb$ the curved wall may be considered as linear from the perspective of atomic dynamics, with local coordinates $(\hat{x},\hat{y})$ directed along and into the wall respectively.
+Since $R\gg \lb$ the curved wall may be considered as linear from the perspective of atomic dynamics which are described by the Hamiltonian of Eq.~\ref{eqn:LandauHam}, with local coordinates $(\hat{x},\hat{y})$ directed along and into the wall respectively.